 What Is Taxable Income?

-Some ask whether or not they have social security taxable income, while others ask the common question, “Is disability income taxable?”
-Others might be in the situation to wonder is child support taxable income.
-For the majority of people receiving these benefits, the answer to the questions of if they are considered taxable income is no — but consulting a tax professional is the best move to be sure when determining taxable income.
+For the majority of people receiving disability, Social Security or child support benefits, the answer of whether it’s taxable is no — but consulting a tax professional is the best move to be sure when determining taxable income.

 As a contractor, you are self-employed.
 With this comes both a standard income tax and a self-employment tax.
 The self-employed tax is a Social Security and Medicare tax that is assessed on contractors and other self-employed individuals.